History of College football in Timeline

 In 1901, led by coach Fielding H. Yost, Michigan became the first "western" national power.

-In 1901, the University of Colorado won one of their eight Colorado Football Association Championships.
+In 1901, the University of Colorado won the Colorado Football Association Championship.

-January 1, 1902: Yost's Michigan wins inaugural Tournament East-West football game
+January 1, 1902: Michigan wins inaugural Tournament East-West football game

-On January 1, 1902, Yost's 1901 Michigan Wolverines football team played against Stanford University in the inaugural "Tournament East-West football game", now known as the Rose Bowl Game, winning 49–0.
+On January 1, 1902, Yost's 1901 Michigan Wolverines football team defeated Stanford University in the inaugural "Tournament East-West football game," which is now known as the Rose Bowl Game.
+The score was 49–0 after Stanford captain Ralph Fisher requested to quit with eight minutes remaining.

-On September 27, 1902, Georgetown beat Navy 4 to 0 in a game claimed by Georgetown authorities as the game with the first ever "roving center" or linebacker, when Percy Given stood up.
+On September 27, 1902, Georgetown beat Navy 4 to 0 in a game that Georgetown authorities claim included the first ever "roving center" or linebacker when Percy Given stood up.

-In 1902, Michigan participated in the first college football bowl game, later known as the Rose Bowl Game.
+In 1902, Michigan played in the first college football bowl game, which later became the Rose Bowl Game.

-In 1903, Pop Warner used the hidden ball trick at Carlisle against Harvard, garnering national attention.
+In 1903, Pop Warner used the hidden ball trick at Carlisle against Harvard and garnered national attention.

-In 1904, there were significant coaching hires in the south: Mike Donahue at Auburn, John Heisman at Georgia Tech, and Dan McGugin at Vanderbilt.
+In 1904, Mike Donahue was hired at Auburn, John Heisman at Georgia Tech, and Dan McGugin at Vanderbilt.
+Donahue and McGugin had just come from the north.

-On October 9, 1905, President Theodore Roosevelt held a meeting with football representatives from Harvard, Yale, and Princeton to discuss reducing injuries in the sport, though he did not threaten to ban football.
+On October 9, 1905, President Theodore Roosevelt held a meeting of football representatives from Harvard, Yale, and Princeton to discuss eliminating and reducing injuries in the sport.
+He did not threaten to ban football.

 On November 11, 1905, the Big Game between Stanford and Cal was the first played at Stanford Field, with Stanford winning 12–5.

 On November 30, 1905, Chicago defeated Michigan 2 to 0 in a game dubbed "The First Greatest Game of the Century."
-This victory ended Michigan's 56-game unbeaten streak and marked the end of the "Point-a-Minute" years.
+This game broke Michigan's 56-game unbeaten streak and marked the end of the "Point-a-Minute" years.

-On December 28, 1905, 62 schools convened in New York City to discuss potential rule changes aimed at enhancing player safety.
+On December 28, 1905, 62 schools met in New York City to discuss rule changes aimed at making the game safer.
 This meeting led to the formation of the Intercollegiate Athletic Association of the United States (IAAUS) in 1906.

 1905: First Scouting in the South